 You don’t have to be older to have a mid-career crisis – you could be newly graduated from university in your first full-time role and still experience a mid-career crisis, but it doesn’t mean you won’t ever be successful or find the path that creates fulfilment.

 These helpful steps could help you to become re-inspired and back in your groove:

 Sometimes it can take a full force crisis for us to truly realise we urgently require a change of perception, or a change of action.
 Instead, self-reflection is an important step to gauge and monitor energy levels and enthusiasm for your job.
 Not wanting to get out of bed on a Monday is a clear indication that at least one or both of these two changes are in order.

 Your life is what you make of it.
 No one knows you better than you do.
-No one is going to dedicate their life to your fulfillment.
+No one is going to dedicate their life to your fulfilment.
 Ask yourself what you truly love to do and what career you truly desire.
-Write them down and try them on, after all you’re not going to marry the first person you date, so why not try a few different options to find the right fit.
-Your life demonstrates your highest values and a career that fulfill your highest values is essential for an inspired life.
+Write them down and try them on, after all, you’re not going to marry the first person you date, so why not try a few different options to find the right fit.
+Your life demonstrates your highest values and a career that fulfils your highest values is essential for an inspired life.

 “Doing what you love and loving what you do is priceless,” explains Dr Demartini, “This pernicious retirement myth has little to do with the reality of life and human potential.
 I know many people in their 90’s that are still doing what they love and loving what they do.”

 Take the time to read widely, research and explore areas that interest you keep in mind what you spontaneously love learning about and doing.
 Find mentors by surrounding yourself with people you find inspiring and respect.
 Don’t be afraid to ask for help in pursuing your interests

 and expanding your knowledge – a mentor can be your greatest resource and are more than willing to help you on your journey, even over a simple meeting date or phone call.

 Make a plan